Ecological-Complexity-Lab/LP_validation/README.md

 # :wave: About
-This repository contains the code and data for the paper: "Contextual evidence classifies ecological interactions and guides their discovery".
+This repository contains the code and data for the paper: "Contextual evidence for categorising interactions and guiding their discovery".

 # :page_facing_up: Paper and citing
-Abramov, K., Nehoray, S. M., Puzis, R., & Pilosof, S. (2026). **Contextual evidence classifies ecological interactions and guides their discovery**.
+Abramov, K., Nehoray, S. M., Puzis, R., & Pilosof, S. (2026). **Contextual evidence for categorising interactions and guiding their discovery**.

 # Abstract:
 A surge of recent methods tackles incomplete ecological interaction data through link prediction.
-Yet the same data gaps that motivate prediction also obscure how reliable these predictions are.
-Finding evidence for their existence means going to the field to verify an immense number of potential interactions, possibly with a sampling method poorly suited to the task, or searching for evidence in external sources alien to the system's ecological context.
-We present an actionable framework that draws on several dimensions of evidence, combining the guidance of link prediction and within-system variability as contextual evidence, to generate a fine-tuned, ecologically aware link taxonomy.
-This taxonomy pinpoints the most probable holes in a network and directs targeted, cost-efficient discovery actions, while increasing our confidence in predictions.
+However, validating predictions means field-sampling an immense number of candidate interactions, possibly with a poorly suited method.
+This costly endeavour lacks operative guides grounded in strong ecological and statistical theory.
+We present a guided-sampling framework combining link prediction with within-system variability across replicated networks as contextual evidence, generating a fine-resolution, ecologically-aware link taxonomy.
+It resolves categories ecologists have long struggled to separate, such as forbidden interactions versus those merely missing from the local sample, pinpoints the most probable unknowns, and directs targeted, cost-efficient discovery.
+We formalise how confidence in each assignment is quantified and grows as evidence accumulates.
+Treating validation as evidence accumulation makes it a tractable sampling problem rather than a permanent limit on knowledge.

 <p align="center"><img src="results/figures/framework_flow.png" alt="Framework overview" width="600"/></p>

 # :computer: Code:
 Instructions for running the code and reproducing the results are in the repository Wiki under ["Code"](https://github.com/Ecological-Complexity-Lab/LP_validation/wiki/Code).

-# :bar_chart: Boxes 2 & 3 — interactive explorers
+# :bar_chart: Section Bayesian Inference & SI, Section Empirical Demonstration — interactive explorers

-Both boxes ship with a standalone interactive explorer, live at <https://lpguide.ecomplab.com/>.
+Both ship with a standalone interactive explorer, live at <https://lpguide.ecomplab.com/>.

-**Box 2 — link taxonomy & uncertainty.** The Bayesian reading of the link taxonomy: figure script, rendered figure, the interactive explorer, and a math/assumptions context doc.
+**Bayesian reading of the link taxonomy.** Accompanies the development of Section Bayesian Inference & Supplementary Information.
+Figure script, rendered figure, the interactive explorer, and a math/assumptions context doc.

-**Box 3 — link classification on Cabrera.** The framework applied to plant–pollinator networks at six sites: classification and prediction scripts, rendered alluvial figure, and the interactive alluvial explorer.
+**The evidence accumulation framework in action.** Accompanies Section Empirical Demonstration: the framework applied to plant–pollinator networks at six sites: catrgorisation and prediction scripts, rendered alluvial figure, and the interactive alluvial explorer.

 # :file_cabinet: Data:
 Detailed in the repository Wiki under ["Data"](https://github.com/Ecological-Complexity-Lab/LP_validation/wiki/Data).